confluentinc/streaming-ops/README.md

    `make install-flux`

-   	The script will install Flux into the cluster and then wait for you to add a Deploy Key in the repo with the key provided.
+   	The script will install Flux into the cluster and then wait for you to add the shown key to your repository in the Settings->Deploy Keys section.

 1. Verify secrets are available